dougbutner/web-4/README.md

 **Biometric secrets** are akin to any cryptographic secret key, they are a hash of information.
 The information hashed in a biometric secret comes from a person's biometric expression.
 In today's biometric space,  static images are most commonly used for things like fingerprint and facial recognition, and geometry is the means to compare this data.

-Biometric secrets generated from static images are not secure, as static images can be easily faked in innumerable ways [].
-Video offers a better solution to this problem, as it is harder to fake, can include audio, and lets developers create a whole new set of algorithms based on a changing stream of data.
+Biometric secrets generated from static images are not secure, as static images can be faked.
+[2] Video offers a better solution to this problem, as it is harder to fake, can include audio, and lets developers create a whole new set of algorithms based on a changing stream of data.

 ### What is used to generate a biosecret?
 This stream of data (video + audio biometric expression) could be a user doing a series of hand gestures, singing a part of a song, speaking a phrase, speaking a phrase in different voices, clapping, making a series of facial expressions, or anything else one can imagine.